MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Experiments

 \subsection{Ablation Study (RQ4)}

-To analyze the effectiveness of the three proposed MECCH components, we conduct an ablation study by comparing our proposed model with the following MECCH variants: (1) \textbf{MECCH-KHop} is a variant without leveraging metapath contexts, equivalent to aggregating all the nodes within a radius of $K$ regardless of node or edge types; (2) \textbf{MECCH-ACE} is a variant using an attention-based module as the metapath context encoder; (3) \textbf{MECCH-MMF} is a variant using the element-wise mean as the metapath fusion strategy.
-The experiment results are reported in Table~\ref{tab:experiment_ablation}.

-By comparing MECCH with MECCH-KHop, we see that MECCH obtains a considerable performance improvement over MECCH-KHop, especially on IMDB.
-This help to validate \textbf{the effectiveness of leveraging metapath contexts}.
-By comparing MECCH with MECCH-ACE, it is interesting to see that a simple \textbf{mean graph pooling strategy is more effective for encoding metapath contexts} than an attention-based module in most cases.
-Besides model performance, mean graph pooling as the metapath context encoder is much more efficient than an attention-based encoding function.
-The difference between the results of MECCH and MECCH-MMF suggests that \textbf{fusing metapaths adaptively with a 1-D convolution kernel is generally a better choice} than fusing with the element-wise mean.
-This tells us that metapaths have different importance levels concerning the downstream task, and it is beneficial to model them.
+To analyze the effectiveness of the three proposed components, we conduct an ablation study by comparing our MECCH with the following model variants: (1) \textbf{MECCH-KHop} is a variant without leveraging metapath contexts, equivalent to aggregating all the nodes within a radius of $K$ regardless of node or edge types; {(2) \textbf{MECCH-HAN} is a variant replacing metapath contexts with metapath-guided neighbors used in HAN;} {(3) \textbf{MECCH-MAGNN} is a variant replacing metapath contexts with metapath instances used in MAGNN;} (4) \textbf{MECCH-ACE} is a variant using an attention-based module as the metapath context encoder; (5) \textbf{MECCH-MMF} is a variant using the element-wise mean as the metapath fusion strategy; {(6) \textbf{MECCH-nAMF} is a variant that fuses metapaths by applying the attention mechanism per node;} {(7) \textbf{MECCH-gAMF} is a variant that fuses metapaths by using the attention scores computed globally based on the summaries of all nodes' representation.} The experiment results are reported in Table~\ref{tab:experiment_ablation}, from which we have the following observations. \begin{enumerate} \item By comparing MECCH against MECCH-KHop, {MECCH-HAN, and MECCH-MAGNN,} we find that MECCH can achieve a considerable performance improvement, especially on the IMDB dataset.
+This help to validate the superiority of leveraging metapath contexts, which is the core idea of MECCH. \item By comparing MECCH against MECCH-ACE, it is interesting that a simple mean graph pooling strategy is more effective for encoding metapath contexts than an attention-based module in most cases.
+Besides model performance, mean graph pooling as the metapath context encoder is much more efficient than other options. \item The difference between the results of MECCH and MECCH-MMF suggests that fusing metapaths adaptively with a 1-D convolution kernel is generally a better choice than fusing with the element-wise mean.
+This tells us that metapaths have different importance levels concerning the downstream task, and it is beneficial to model them. \item {The results of MECCH-nAMF and MECCH-gAMF suggest that the attention mechanism is not suitable for metapath fusion (MF).
+The node-wise attention MF in MECCH-nAMF results in different metapath weights among nodes, which is counter-intuitive and potentially jeopardises the performance.
+Despite having decent performance, the global attention MF in MECCH-gAMF constrains the model to only train and make inferences in full batch, because all nodes' representations are required to calculate the summary vector of each metapath.
+Thus, 1-D convolution is a better choice for metapath fusion, considering its simplicity, effectiveness, and efficiency.} \item {Using the same neighborhood subgraph definition, MECCH-MAGNN in Table~\ref{tab:experiment_ablation} outperforms or matches the original MAGNN model in Table~\ref{tab:experiment_node} and Table~\ref{tab:experiment_link}.
+This also indicates that the attention-free design of MECCH components improves the model performance.} \end{enumerate}